Manohara-Ai/TinyVGG_Inspired_Binary_Classifier/README.md

 1. **Data Preparation:**
    - Place your training and validation images in respective folders: `datasets/train/` and `test_dataset/`, with subfolders for each class (e.g., `class0/`, `class1/`).

+For this project, you can use the dataset from Kaggle: [Binary Image Classification Dataset](https://www.kaggle.com/datasets/hasnainkhan0123/binary-image-classification)

-2. **Train the Model and Evaluation Phase:**
+## Train the Model and Evaluation Phase:
    - Run the main script with your datasets loaded, the script trains and evaluates and make predictions:

-The script will also output accuracy, loss, and other metrics for evaluation.
+The script will also output accuracy, loss, and other metrics for evaluation, thanks to the helper functions.

 ## Contributor